mdlayher/mdlayher.com/content/blog/linux-vm-sockets-in-go.md

 sockets in a rather straightforward and familiar way: using the `net.Listener` and `net.Conn` interfaces.

-As an example, let’s create an "echo" service using VM sockets.
+As an example, let's create an "echo" service using VM sockets.
 A server listens for incoming connections, and when a message is received from a client, it is echoed back to the client.

-Here’s the code for the server:
+Here's the code for the server:

 ```go
 // Listen for VM sockets connections on port 1024.